ronnyhartenstein/ronnyhartenstein.github.io/_posts/2015-10-08-benchmark-helloworld-in-different-frameworks-myelixirstatus.md

   email: ''
   url: ''
 excerpt: |+
-  When I started with Elixir and Phoenix I wanted to see with my own eyes the speed of functional approach and Erlang in comparing with other well known languages.
-I just want to compare the simplest possible "Hello world" in Javascript, PHP and Elixir.
+  <p>When I started with Elixir and Phoenix I wanted to see with my own eyes the speed of functional approach and Erlang in comparing with other well known languages.
+I just want to compare the simplest possible "Hello world" in Javascript, PHP and Elixir.</p>

-  Every implementation is benchmarked with the Apache HTTP server benchmarking tool `ab`.
+  <p>Every implementation is benchmarked with the Apache HTTP server benchmarking tool `ab`.
 I run 1000 requests on 10 and 100 concurrent connections with `ab -n 1000 -c 10 http://127.0.0.1:../`.
 The return of "Hello world" ist quite enough but it differs a little bit from test to test.
 So no HTML, no pre/postprocessing or something.
-Well, its a bit "comparing apples with peaches".
+Well, its a bit "comparing apples with peaches".</p>

 wordpress_id: 750
 wordpress_url: http://blog.rh-flow.de/?p=750